Ventriculoperitoneal shunt surgery places a tube that runs from the brain to the belly.

 Copyright © Nucleus Medical Media, Inc.

-A breathing tube will be placed to help your child breathe during surgery.
-The scalp and abdomen are cleaned with antiseptic.
 Small incisions will be made in the scalp and belly.
 A small hole is made in the skull.
-The tube is passed through the hole into your child’s skull.
+The tube is passed through the hole into the skull.
 Then, the catheter is passed under the skin down to the belly.
 This end of the tube is pulled into the belly.
 The incisions are closed.
-A dressing is applied to each area.
+A bandage will be placed over the incisions.

-During your child's stay, the hospital staff will also take steps to reduce the chance of infection, such as:
+During your child's stay, the hospital staff will take steps to lower your child's risk of infection, such as:

-There are also steps you can take to reduce your child's chance of infection, such as:
+There are also steps you can take to lower your child's risk of infection, such as:

-Call for emergency medical services right away for:
+Call for emergency medical services right away if your child has:

-If you think your child has an emergency, call for emergency medical services right away.
+If you think your child has an emergency, call for medical help right away.